 - The maximum term for extending fixed-term employment contracts will be 3 years (instead of 2 employment contracts, currently).
-The number of fixed term contracts within the 3 years term is 3 employment contracts.
-The 4th employment contract will be for indefinite period [arbeidsovereenkomst onbepaalde tijd] (permanent employment contract).
+The number of fixed term contracts within the 3 year term is 3 employment contracts.
+The 4th employment contract will be for an indefinite period [arbeidsovereenkomst onbepaalde tijd] (permanent employment contract).

-- Employee will get an permanent employment contract if: A. Employee has had 3 employment contracts for definite period of time (fixed term) or B. Employee has had 3 fixed term employment contract for the same job at the employer (for example; 1 employment contract via recruitment agency working at the employer and the other 2 employment contracts directly with the employer. or C. The fixed term contract together have a duration of 3 years incl. the allowed interval.
+- The employee will get a permanent employment contract if: An employee has had 3 employment contracts for a definite period of time (fixed term) or B. The employee has had 3 fixed term employment contract for the same job at the employer (for example; 1 employment contract via a recruitment agency working at the employer and the other 2 employment contracts directly with the employer. or C. The fixed term contract together has a duration of 3 years incl. the allowed interval.

 - This is one of the requirements of the labour law update on Unemployment benefit.
 Please review this section below called Unemployment benefit [WW].

 Zero Hour and Min-Max Employment Contract